 Start at the Raleigh, N.C., Visitor Information Center (500 Fayetteville St.), where you can learn about tours and current events as well as pick up maps, brochures or other helpful information.
 Then stroll up to the North Carolina Museum of History (free), with exhibits devoted to the Civil War, sports heroes, folk life and more.
 Across the pedestrian plaza is the North Carolina Museum of Natural Sciences (free), the largest museum of its kind in the Southeast.
-In its main wing, it offers four floors of exhibits, complete with a two-story waterfall and the Living Conservatory buzzing with hummingbirds and butterflies.
+In its main wing, it offers four floors of exhibits, complete with a two-story waterfall and the Living Conservatory buzzing with butterflies.
 Plus its Nature Research Center wing explains in interactive ways how we know all we do about nature.

 Enjoy lunch at the Nature Research Center's Daily Planet Cafe, or visit another nearby restaurant.
 Cross the street from the museums to tour the North Carolina State Capitol building (free) and learn about the history and legends associated with this important and symbolic building.
 A short walk down Fayetteville St. takes you to the City of Raleigh Museum (COR Museum), housed in an 1874 building that was the city's first "skyscraper" and features exhibits that focus solely on the history of Raleigh.
 End the afternoon with a tour of one of downtown's historic homes, such as the North Carolina Executive Mansion, completed in 1891 (free).
 Other options include the 18th-century Joel Lane Museum House, immediately west of downtown; Haywood Hall, just to the east of the Capitol (free); Mordecai Historic Park, immediately north of downtown; or take a self-guided walking or driving tour of the Victorian-era Historic Oakwood district and neighborhood.